near/docs/docs/tutorials/test-your-smart-contracts.md

 **Jest Test**
 ![Default Token Contract Test ](/docs/assets/default-token-contract-test.png)

-Note that `test-account-XXXXXXXXX_tTIMESTAMP-XXXXXXX` is an automatically generated NEAR account for this particular project.
-Don't be distracted by these details, just compare the developer log output with the statements in the file `src/test.js`.
+Note that `test-account-tTIMESTAMP-XXXXXXX` is an automatically generated NEAR account for this particular project.
+Try not to be distracted by these details, but compare the developer log output with the statements in the file `src/test.js`.

 <blockquote class="warning">
 <strong>heads up</strong><br><br>